 liabilities in terms of tenor and currency.

 Liquidity Risk Management:

-ETDB follows highly conservative liquidity risk policy by keeping its liquidity coverage ratio (liquid assets to net cash requirement ratio) at 100% at all times.
+ETDB follows highly conservative liquidity risk policy by keeping its liquidity coverage ratio (liquid assets to net cash requirement ratio) minimum at 75% in one year horizon

+and 100% in 30 and 90 days horizon at all times.
 This ratio is monitored daily for the cash flow management.
-Also, daily stress test scenarios are applied to keep the liquidity coverage ratio at adequate levels in
+Also, daily stress test scenarios are applied to determine the

-different stress test scenarios.
-Additionally, ALCO defines and monitors the liquidity level limit as a percentage of the liquid assets to selected balance sheet items.
+liquidity coverage ratio in different stress test scenarios.
+Additionally, ALCO defines and monitors the liquidity level limit as a percentage of the liquid assets to selected

 Operational Risk Management:

 ETDB mitigates operational risks by maintaining a system of internal controls, monitoring procedures, and processes that are designed to keep operating risks